rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week3.md

 5. Independently evaluate your work according to the provided [Criteria for Evaluation](#criteria-for-evaluation).
 6. Create a Pull Request from the `coffee-house-week3` branch to the `coffee-house` branch, resolve any conflicts that arise, and then marge the Pull Request.
    The title of the Pull Request can be chosen at your discretion.
 A description for this Pull Request is not necessary.
 7. After completing the cross-check for the previous part of the task, update your project's deployment.
-For example, yoy can create and merge a Pull Request from the `coffee-house` branch to the `gh-pages` branch.
+For example, you can create and merge a Pull Request from the `coffee-house` branch to the `gh-pages` branch.
    The title of the Pull Request can be chosen at your discretion.
 A description for this Pull Request is not necessary.
 8. Once you have completed your work, update the Pull Request from the `coffee-house` branch to the `main` branch to include the newly added functionality from the second part of the task.
    It is not required to merge this Pull Request.